-Popcorn is healthy snack when you pop it yourself because you can control the amount of oil and salt you use to prepare it.
-The healthiest oils to use when preparing popcorn are the same ones recommended for cooking other items.
-Choosing the right oil will keep your saturated and trans fat levels down and also protect your heart health.
-A cup of oil-popped popcorn contains only 55 calories, according to the Popcorn Board.
+Popcorn is healthy snack when you pop it yourself, since you can control the amount of oil and salt you use.
+In fact, a cup of oil-popped popcorn contains only 55 calories, according to The Popcorn Board.

 Video of the Day